 This point has been raised and has to do with the engagement of an audit itself.
-As we have received engagement letters and the draft audit reports on the same day and it did not appear that engagement approval was granted by the auditor general for a firm to perform an audit.
+There are instances where we have not received engagement letters or have received engagement letters and draft audit reports on the same day, and it did not appear that engagement approval was granted by the auditor general for a firm to perform an audit.
 Here is a reminder: Although this is not a firm's responsibility but rather the auditee's responsibility to obtain this audit approval, we are just asking that firms remind the auditee of this requirement.
 Below are the SDCL references for this requirement.